 Potter and Derby creeks historically provided habitat for native amphibians and other aquatic organisms.
 Poor water quality, culverting, and altered hydrology have devastated these populations, and little research has been conducted on what life the creek supports today.

 Geology and Hydrology

 Powerful geologic processes, such as uplift, earthquakes, and mass wasting, created the Potter and Derby Creek Watershed.
 The watershed sits on an alluvial fan—a fan-shaped deposit of water-transported material (alluvium) that typically forms at the base of hills or other topographic features where there is a marked change in slope.
 These alluvial soils are composed of layers of sand, gravel, silt, and clay eroded from the nearby hills.
-To learn more about the hydrology and geology of the Potter and Derby Creek Watershed please refer to the UC Berkeley 2020 Long Range Development Plan.
+To learn more about the hydrology and geology of the Potter and Derby Creek Watershed please refer to the Environmental Impact Report found on the UC Berkeley 2020 Long Range Development Plan website